tqdm/tqdm/README.rst

 To run the testing suite please make sure tox (http://tox.testrun.org/) is installed, then type ``tox`` from the command line.

-Alternatively if you don't want to use ``tox``, a Makefile is provided with the following commands:
+Alternatively if you don't want to use ``tox``, a Makefile-like setup is provided with the following command:

 .. code:: sh

-    $ make flake8
-    $ make test
-    $ make coverage
+    $ python setup.py make alltests

 See the `CONTRIBUTE <https://raw.githubusercontent.com/tqdm/tqdm/master/CONTRIBUTE>`__ file for more information.